maxpohlman/maxpohlman.github.io/index.md

 ---

-**I am currently a data scientist at [Mathematica Policy Research](https://www.mathematica-mpr.com/).
+**I am currently pursuing a PhD in Energy, Environmental, and Food Economics at Penn State.
  My primary research interests are:**

 * Economic impacts of climate change on coastal communities

 * Applying economic theory to solve environmental issues

-* Economically efficient ways of improving healthcare
+* Land use change and valuation

 * Using interactive visualizations to easily convey and present advanced data analysis